lauradvall/starter-hugo-academic/content/home/experience.md

     location: San Francisco, CA (US)
     date_start: '2020-07-27'
     date_end: ''
     description: As a Neurotech Innovation Lead at the Neuroscience Product Development division of Genentech/Roche, my goal is to identify and develop new technologies at the intersection of engineering, data/AI and medicine, bringing neurotech into biotechnology and leading the transformation of traditional diagnostics and therapies for psychiatric and neurological disorders.
-I am currently working on different projects in several neuropsychiatric diseases aimed at predicting disease progression, improving patient stratification, predicting drug responses and developing novel biomarkers.
+I am currently working on different projects using machine learning to develop EEG-based biomarkers to predict disease progression, improve patient stratification and predict drug responses.

   - title: Technical Manager
     company: Neuroelectrics